namtoki/English/wordlist.md

 assume:                             Everyone in the forum assumed the new ecosystem would bring innovation. assure (ensure, guarantee):         The messenger assured everyone that aid was coming soon.
 athletic:                           Even an athletic person like him can strain a muscle while playing sports.
+atmosphere:                         We hope you enjoy our quiet, relaxed atmosphere hire in this Japanese-style garden.
 attraction:                         Everyone awaited the new attraction at Disneyland. await*(wait for):                   Everyone awaited the new attraction at Disneyland.
 award:                              My father won an award that included the prize of cruising around the grobe. awfully*:                           He got awfully drunk and stripped down to his underwear in front of us.
+bamboo:                             a bamboo shoot
 ban:                                The politician remarked that there should be a ban on rice imports via  Southeast Asia. barely*:                            He whipped his horse toward the end of the race and barely beat his competitor.
 basically:                          Basically, I can't distinguish a mouse from a rat.
 beaver:                             work like a beaver
 behavior:                           He insulted her by saying that her behavior at the party was childish.
+berry:
 billion:                            Specialists calculate that the world's population would definitely grow to 8 billion over the next decade.
 bite:                               I was bitten by my neighbor's dog in the past and I'm still scared of the dogs. bitterly (in an anger):             A waiter spilled red wine on her dress, and she complained bitterly to the manager about it. bleed*:                             The businessman was bleeding heavily when the ambulance arrived at the accident site.
 blend:                              He blended two poisonous chemicals into the fatal drink.
+blessing:                           have the blessing of ,,,
-bloody:                             She grasped bloody sword tightly in her hand. blush*:                             The maid blushed when she opened her mailbox to find his name.
+bloody:                             She grasped bloody sword tightly in her hand. bloom*:                             be in full bloom blossom*:                           The cherry blossoms are in full bloom. blush*:                             The maid blushed when she opened her mailbox to find his name.
 bodyguard:                          The director persuaded the actress not to bring her bodyguard onto the film set.
 bonus:                              I deposited half of my bonus in the bank and spent the rest on a luxury trip to Mexico.
-bother:                             The scientist achievement made her so famous that she was constantly bothered by the press.
+bother:                             The scientist achievement made her so famous that she was constantly bothered by the press. brass*:                             a brass band
+breakdown:
+breeze:
 briefcase:                          Don't overlook the possibility that personal data could be stolen from your briefcase.
-briefly:                            He briefly stopped his workout, descended the stairs, and continued it in the garden.
+briefly:                            He briefly stopped his workout, descended the stairs, and continued it in the garden. bud*:                               rose bud
 budget:                             The policies of the administration and the Congress conflict on the question of the defence budget. burden*:                            In terms of economics, the government wants to impose a heavier tax burden on office workers.
 businessman:                        The businessman was bleeding heavily when the ambulance arrived at the accident site.